mdrubin/tabbedimages/README.txt

 If you have a batch file setup on your PATH called 'ip', which runs IronPython, then you can use 'run.bat'.

+Alternatively, build the C# project from the exe directory (using Visual Studio Express C#) and use tabbedimages.exe from the same directory as 'main.py'.
+You will need the two IronPython dlls in the same directory.